tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 In this activity, you will introduce EWMA, or exponentially-weighted moving average.
 You will also introduce the Hodrick-Prescott filter, a tool that captures trends by minimizing local fluctuations.

-Go to the slideshow, [[open section X]] and begin with a concept overview of the EWMA and Hodrick-Prescott filters.
+Go to the slideshow, go to the EWMA section, and start with a concept overview of the EWMA and Hodrick-Prescott filters.

 **EWMA**